 Direct Examination:

-Selecting and excavating specific pipeline segments for direct examination based on the findings from the indirect inspection phase.
+Selection of specific pipeline segments for excavation, based on the results from the indirect inspection phase.

-Performing detailed inspections, including visual examinations, ultrasonic testing, and soil analysis, to assess the extent of corrosion and validate indirect inspection results.
+Detailed evaluations, including visual inspection, ultrasonic testing, and soil analysis, to validate anomalies.

 Post-Assessment: